mikro-orm/mikro-orm/docs/docs/entity-manager.md

 ## Custom Property Ordering

 Entity properties provide some support for custom ordering via the `customOrder` attribute.
 This is useful for values that have a natural order that doesn't align with their underlying data representation.
 Consider the code below, the natural sorting order would be `high`, `low`, `medium`.
-However we can provide the `customOrder` to indicate how the enum values should be sorted.
+However, we can provide the `customOrder` to indicate how the enum values should be sorted.

 ```ts
 enum Priority {